 - External radiotherapy.
 In this procedure, radiation is targeted on the cancer from a machine.
 (This is the common type of radiotherapy which is used for many types of cancer.)

 - Internal radiotherapy (brachytherapy).
 This treatment involves placing a small radioactive implant next to the cancerous tumour for a short time.
 It is then removed.
 (It is put in position via the oesophagus, usually by a gastroscope (endoscope).

 A newer treatment called photodynamic therapy (PDT) uses low-powered lasers combined with a light-sensitive medicine to destroy cancer cells.
 In the UK it is still only carried out in a few specialist hospitals.
 It is more commonly used as a treatment to relieve the difficulty in swallowing caused by cancer of the oesophagus.
 PDT is being used in trials for the treatment of early oesophageal cancer, instead of surgery.

-Nivolumab is a type of targeted treatment called a monoclonal antibody.
-Studies have shown that treating with nivolumab after neoadjuvant treatment and surgery increases the time it takes for the cancer to come back and may improve survival rates.
+Nivolumab® is a type of targeted treatment called a monoclonal antibody.
+It is sometimes used after chemotherapy and/or radiotherapy and surgery to lengthen the time before any recurrence of the cancer, and increase survival rates.

 Oesophageal cancer prognosis

 Without treatment, cancer of the gullet (oesophagus) is likely to get larger, and spread to other parts of the body.
 If it is diagnosed and treated at an early stage, there is a chance of a cure with treatment.

 An 'early stage' would be before the cancer has grown through the wall of the oesophagus or spread to lymph nodes or other areas of the body.
 Unfortunately, most cases in the UK are not diagnosed at an early stage.
 This is because symptoms do not tend to develop until the cancer is already fairly large.